PirexGames/RexPool-Unity/Readme.md

 - Requirement:
   - GameObject must be `prefab`, not GameObject in scene
-  - GameObject must be constain `RexPoolObject` component
+  - GameObject must be constain `GameObject` component
 - Addressable Pool GameObject:
   - Must be add script define `REXPOOL_ADDRESSABLE` to use API Get Addressable Pool GameObject